khalyomede/browser-worker/api.md

 ### CacheStrategy.NETWORK_FIRST

-Instruct the service worker to treat the requests from the network first, then cache them (in case the network is down).
+Instruct the service worker to fetch the requests from the network first, then cache them (in case the network is down).
 Suitable for resources that need to be the most up to date, like assets, business critical resource like product images, ...

 **since**: v0.1.0